metaplex-foundation/docs/docs/03-developer-tools/00-sugar/05-reference/01-commands.md

 ## withdraw

 When the mint from a Candy Machine is complete, it is possible to recover the funds used to pay rent for the data stored on-chain.
-To initiate the withdraw:
+To initiate the withdrawal:

 ```bash
 sugar withdraw <CANDY MACHINE>